mja65/Emu68-Imager/docs/instructions.md

 At any time you can click on `Click for Documentation` button which will show these instructions in your default browser.
 If you click the `Run Tool` button before it is ready, the tool will inform you of what information is missing.

+## Load and Save Settings

+There is an option to load and save settings.
+This will allow you to save the settings entered in this screen in case you need to go back and rerun.
+As well as saving your settings here, a settings file will automatically be created and stored in the Settings folder where you have installed the tool.

+Note, when you load settings you must have the SD card you used available if you wish to restore the partition sizes from the loaded settings file.
+If the SD card is not available then the partition sizes from the settings file will not be loaded.

 ## Selecting an SD card

 The tool will list all available media in the drop-down box at the top of the window.
 The list is filtered to removable media and will include any drives which are suitable for use, but do exercise caution when choosing as this process is irreversible.
 Removable media will also include any attached USB drives so please ensure you select the actual SD card you intend to use.